shubhampotdar/applied-accessibility-web/readme.md

 	The __nav__ element is another HTML5 item with the embedded landmark feature for easy screen reader navigation.
 This tag 	is meant to wrap around the main navigation links in your page.

 	If there are repeated site links at the bottom of the page, it isn't necessary to markup those with a nav tag as well.
 Using a __footer__ is sufficient.

+	### Make Screen Reader Navigation Easier with the footer Landmark:  </br>
+	Similar to __header__ and __nav__, the __footer__ element has a built-in landmark feature that allows assistive devices to quickly navigate to it.
+It's primarily used to contain copyright information or links to related documents that usually sit at the bottom of a page.